 Table 4-2 includes an identification number for reference to the project locations shown Figure 4-2 and Figure 4-3.

-The next Technical Memorandum will contain detailed prospectus sheets that summarize the details of individual projects, including the location, cost estimate, and conceptual sketches of proposed cross-sections or intersection realignments.
+The next Technical Memorandum will summarize the details of individual projects, including the location, cost estimate, and conceptual sketches of proposed cross-sections or intersection realignments.

 Table 4-2.
 Transportation Alternatives